besartelezi/how-to-write-readmes/README.md

 ###### P.S.
 I have never watched The Office and I do not intend to ever watch it, love this quote though.

 ## Lesson 3: Introductory lesson to Introductions
+Speaking of keeping things short and simple, let's talk about introductions!
+When I create a repository, the very first thing I do is write a short introduction about the current project.
+In there I add what my current goals are (what do I want to learn from this project, why am I creating this project).
+And I add what the project exactly is.

+The purpose of an introduction is to explain to the reader what the heck is going on.
+After they read the introduction, they need to understand what the project is and they need to be able to follow along the rest of the README.

+## Lesson 4: The (second) First Step
+This step is an optional one, according to the project.
+Because once you're done with writing the intro, it's time do some research on the topic of your project.
+I'd like to explain this step by using an example.
+In the past, I created a blackjack game on Javascript.
+But I did not know the rules or how to play it.
+So before I even made an HTML file, I looked for all the rules blackjack has, and wrote them in my README.
+Then I spent the next 15-20 minutes just playing blackjack online, while keeping all the rules I wrote down in the back of my head.

+And I can say with absolute certainty that if I didn't do the research at the very start I would've not been able to finish this assignment in time.
+Having everything written down, as clear as possible, in my own words, made me understand the game 100%.
+Once I know the rules of the game, I also know how to program those rules.
+Like I mentioned earlier, most of the work for a project is done in the planning, and that's done in the README!